 If forwarding is not possible at this time, e.g. due to communication breakdown, the notification shall be sent as soon as the communication capability has been restored.

-Detail procedures of remote failure indication is defined as follows,
+Detailed procedures of remote failure indication is defined as follows,

 NE detects the fault and generates an appropriate alarm report forwarding to ANC through control interfaces.
 The procedure involving TE and ANC is shown in Fig. 7-8-2(a).

-The failure event may be firstly sent to a remote NE through data interfaces following IEEE 802 protocols.
+Alternatively, the failure event may be firstly sent to a remote NE through data interfaces following IEEE 802 protocols.
 On the remote NE, incoming events will be identified then trigger the generation of alarm.
 Fig. 7-8-2(b) shows such procedure involving TE, NA and ANC.

 The alarm report may associate with a series of failure events from one or multiple NEs.
 It may also carry the following information: